dhatwake2019/day2/organizingdata/readme.md

 1. Click 'Open' in the top right to open a new OpenRefine tab
 1. Click 'Browse' and locate the nc-lh-meta.csv on your hard drive.
 Then click 'Next.'
 1. The Configure Parsing Options screen will ask you to confirm a few things.
 It has made guesses, based on the data, on the type of file, the character encoding and the character that separates columns.
 Take a look at the data in the top window and make sure everything looks like it's showing up correctly.
-1. Name the project "nclifehist" and click 'Create Project' in the top right corner.
+1. Name the project 'nc-lifehist-metadata' and click 'Create Project' in the top right corner.

 #### Evaluation
 Take a minute to look around.
 Consider the structure of the data with principles of "tidy data" in mind.
 This will help guide what types of operations you perform on the data.
 Also take time to evaluate the type of information that is represented and what type of questions you might want to ask of it (e.g. Which publishers are most prominently represented in the collection?)

 #### Working with Multi-Value Cells
 This data has multiple people listed in the 'interviewer' and 'interviewee' columns, and in the 'gender_interviewee' and 'occupation' columns; in every case, there's a comma between values.
 For many purposes, this works great—it's the most compact and concise way to represent this information.
 But for many purposes, you may need to format this data differently.
-So, if you wanted to visualize your data, it wouldn't count `farmer, mechanic` as both a farmer and a mechanic, but a distinct separate entity.
+So, if you wanted to visualize your data, it wouldn't count `Joe Childress, Pelvie Childress` as both Joe Childress and Pelvie Childress, but a distinct separate entity of both.
 (Although sometimes that's what you want!)
 There are two ways you may want to handle this.

 **Multiple Columns with One Value in Each**
 1. Click on the small triangle next to 'interviewee' then click 'Edit Column' then 'Split into several columns'